rapidsai/dask-cuda/docs/source/ucx.rst

     DASK_RMM__POOL_SIZE=1GB \
     dask-scheduler --protocol ucx --interface ib0

-Note the specification of ``mlx5_0:1`` as our UCX net device; because the scheduler does not rely upon Dask-CUDA, it cannot automatically detect InfiniBand interfaces, so we must specify one explicitly *(is this true?)*.
+Note the specification of ``mlx5_0:1`` as our UCX net device; because the scheduler does not rely upon Dask-CUDA, it cannot automatically detect InfiniBand interfaces, so we must specify one explicitly.
 We communicate to the scheduler that we will be using UCX with the ``--protocol`` option, and that we will be using InfiniBand with the ``--interface`` option.

 To start the same Dask scheduler as above but only using NVLink: